Easy Creamy Reuben Soup

 Make a Healthier Version

-To make this soup healthier, use low-fat Swiss cheese and a light Thousand Island dressing.
-You can also substitute the heavy cream with Greek yogurt or a plant-based cream alternative.
+To make this soup even healthier, use low-fat Swiss cheese and a light Thousand Island dressing.
+You can exchange the heavy cream for Greek yogurt or a plant based cream as well.

-For a low-carb option, skip the rye bread or croutons and serve the soup with a side of fresh vegetables.
+If you are looking for a low-carb option, just skip the rye bread or croutons, and serve the soup with a side of fresh vegetables.

 Closing For Easy Creamy Reuben Soup

-And there you have it!
-A creamy, dreamy, and oh-so-satisfying Reuben soup that’s sure to become a favorite in your household.
-Don’t forget to let us know how your dish turns out, and consider checking out some of our other recipes
+And that’s it!
+A deliciously creamy, dreamy, and oh-so-satisfying Reuben soup that you’ll want to make again and again.
+We’d love it if you let us know how yours turns out, and check out some of our other recipes.

 Description